Thegrasscutter/Writeups/Hackthebox/Paper.md

 [root@paper secnigma]# whoami
 root
 ```
+We are root.

 # Final thoughts
-The best thing of this box is attempting to use linpeas, its an incredibly useful tool that will definetly come in handy.
+I hope you learned something.
+A classic thing in this box was thinking outside of the box.
+Virtual hosting can be hard to think about in the start, but it definetly is useful to hide pages or reroute traffic.
+And trying out linpeas was fun as it is a verry powerful and structured tool.
+I will definetly use this in the future.